direwolves-2020/week4/01_flask_intro_1/exercises/1-deaf-grandpa-raw/README.md

 Grandpa can't hear so well.

-Build a web app where you can speak to Grandpa through a [variable rule](http://flask.pocoo.org/docs/1.0/quickstart/#variable-rules).
+Build a web service where you can speak to Grandpa through a [variable rule](http://flask.pocoo.org/docs/1.0/quickstart/#variable-rules).

 If the phrase you enter is written entirely in upper case, Grandpa